MozesBekema/Toutorial_push-pull/README.md

 <br/>
 Go to the location on your computer where you pulled index.html and right click the folder.
 <br/>
-Now click 'Git BASH here'
+Now click 'Git BASH here', now type the same command line as shown above.
 <br/>
 Note: you need to add a message everytime you commit your files, otherwise it will give you a error.
 <br/>